yochaigal/cairn/adventures/conversions/dogtooth-valley.md

 ### Myconids
 HP 5, 10 STR, 10 DEX, 12 WIL, spear (d6)
 - Mysterious humanoid mushrooms
-- They communicate with each other telepatically
+- They communicate with each other telepathically
 - Spore cloud: 1d4 damage and causes coughing for 1 turn

 ### Orangutan